Chebeague Island: Geography

-Geography, topography and hydrography

 According to the United States Census Bureau, the town has a total area of 24.56 sqmi, of which 3.56 sqmi is land and 21.00 sqmi is water.
 The town estimates the size of Great Chebeague Island at 1,930 acres.

 At approximately 3 mi long and 1 mi wide, Great Chebeague is the largest island in Casco Bay with no bridge access to the mainland.
 The northern tip of the island is called Chebeague Point and the southern tip is called Deer Point.

 The Town of Chebeague Island includes fifteen islands in their entirety and adjacent waters.
 These include Great Chebeague, Bangs, Bates, Broken Cove, Goose Nest, Hope, Little Jewell, Ministerial, Rogues, Sand, Stave, Stockman, West Brown Cow and Upper Green islands; and Crow Island, just off Great Chebeague's eastern shore (another Crow Island in Chandler Cove is part of the Town of Long Island).
 Portions of Jewell and Little Chebeague islands are also part of the Town of Chebeague Island.

 Great Chebeague Island is not always a single landmass, with adjacent Little Chebeague accessible on foot at low tide via a sandbar.

 In 2014, Great Chebeague Island's mean tide was reported at 9.1 ft with ranges of 3.5 ft at high and low tides.
 The underwater topography and resulting depths of surrounding waters can vary drastically, with ledges and shallows creating hazards for vessels.
 A channel has been dredged in the past to the island's wharf for ferry service.

 Chebeague Island is located 10 mi northeast of Portland, Maine's largest city.
 Chebeague Island is part of the Portland-South Portland-Biddeford, Maine Metropolitan Statistical Area.